Mount Agou: History

 Near the top of Mount Agou, the remains of military installations from both the German era and from French Togoland can be seen.
 These include a French military hospital from World War II.
 Memorial stones have been laid on the mountain that refer to these periods.

 In 1955, the cacao swollen shoot virus entered Togo from Ghana through the cocoa fields around Mount Agou.
 A particularly virulant variant of the virus was called "Agou 1".

 In the 2000s there were plans for commercial exploitation of the bauxite deposits on the mountain, which were met with protests from local environmental organisations.
 In the present day, the summit area is used for communications; the equipment includes an antenna on the mountain top.

 Tourism

 The slopes are lined with several villages and with cocoa and coffee fields that are interspersed with banana plants and other fruit trees.
 There is a paved road to the top that can be travelled by motorbike or car.
-Most tourists however prefer to take the unpaved foothpaths that are used by the local population to commute between the villages and to the fields.
+Most tourists however prefer to take the unpaved footpaths that are used by the local population to commute between the villages and to the fields.
 These paths cross several streams, and pass by a waterfall.
 Depending on where one leaves the paved road, the walk to the summit can take from a few minutes to up to 3 hours.
 There are several check points in the area, and local authorities charge a fee from tourists wishing to climb the mountain.

 Occasionally, a full marathon is organised under auspices of the Togo Leading Athletics Association that includes a climb to the top of Mount Agou.